Joshua 7 Commentary

 What is Jesus saying here?
 Of course, He knows that gouging out your eye does not stop you from lusting just as much as cutting off your right hand does not stop your mind from having impure thoughts.
 The point Jesus is making is that a small compromise can lead to death.
 It only takes one part to corrupt the entire body, and that corruption leads us down a path of slavery to sin.

-Just like Achan’s action prohibited Israel from overcoming their enemies, our small our secret sins can prevent us from experiencing all that God has for us.
+Just like Achan’s action prohibited Israel from overcoming their enemies, our small, secret sins can prevent us from experiencing all that God has for us.
 In Jesus’ words, a repeated pattern of continual sin can lead the heart away from Christ and into hell!

 Jesus takes sin seriously.
 So does God.
-This why they have given us the Holy Spirit who brings conviction.
-But conviction alone is not enough.
+The Holy Spirit brings conviction into our hearts, but conviction alone is not enough.
 We need the power to change.
-That power will not come from trying harder to follow the God’s law, but through the joy and gratitude of reflecting on what Christ has done for us.
+That power will not come from trying harder to follow God’s law, but through the joy and gratitude of reflecting on what Christ has done for us.
 His love must drive our decision-making.